learningequality/ka-lite/README.rst

 Roadmap
 -------

-During 2017, Learning Equality is launching the successor of KA Lite.
-It's called `Kolibri <http://github.com/learningequality/kolibri>`__ and will have all the features of KA Lite, but also be a platform for many other offline educational sources.
+Later in 2017, Learning Equality will be launching the successor of KA Lite.
+It's called `Kolibri <http://github.com/learningequality/kolibri>`__ and will have very similar features to KA Lite, but will also be a platform for many other educational resources besides Khan Academy's.

-Because of the reported popularity of KA Lite, we are continuing our efforts to support deployments by providing fixes problems that may occur and thus directly effect current usage.
-For instance issues related to new browsers, operating systems etc. We are also still optimizing regarding performance issues.
+Because of the popularity of KA Lite, we are continuing to support deployments by providing fixes to problems that directly affect current usage.
+These include issues related to new browsers, operating systems etc. We are also still optimizing regarding performance issues.